TAS2R14: Signal transduction pathways

+taste tissue, and has high similarity to the Gα-transducin (Gαtrans) in the retina.

+Gα16gus44, a chimeric Gα16 (type of Gαq), harboring 44 gustducin specific sequence at its C terminus, or Gαqi5, a Gαq protein containing the five carboxyl-terminal amino acids from Gαi, are often used in order to couple the taste receptor to Gαq pathway and measure calcium or IP3 release.

-TAS2Rs activation produces modulation of a broad range of signal transduction pathways.
-Stimulation of a GPCR receptor, coupled to Gαq, results in the activation of phospholipase C β2 (PLC), which then stimulates the second messengers 1,4,5-inositol trisphosphate (IP3) and diacylglycerol (DAG).
+Specifically, stimulation of a GPCR receptor, coupled to Gαq, results in the activation of phospholipase C β2 (PLC), which then stimulates the second messengers 1,4,5-inositol trisphosphate (IP3) and diacylglycerol (DAG).
 IP3 causes the release of Ca+2 from intracellular stores.
 Calcium opens Ca-activated TRP ion channels and leads to depolarization of the cell as well as to release of neurotransmitters.

-Ligands (from BitterDB)
+Ligands

-Up to now, 151 ligands were identified for T2R14 and are summarized in BitterDB, in addition to 12 synthetic flufenamic acid derivatives.
+To date, 151 ligands have been identified for T2R14, in addition to 12 synthetic flufenamic acid derivatives.
+TAS2R14 agonist 28.1 is one of the most potent agonists yet developed for this target.

+Tissue distribution

+In addition to the tongue, TAS2R14 is expressed in many other tissues including the heart, thyroid, stomach, skin, urogenital, immune system, and more.

 Function

-This gene product belongs to the family of candidate taste receptors that are members of the G-protein-coupled receptor superfamily.
+This gene product belongs to the family of taste receptors that are members of the G-protein-coupled receptor superfamily.
 These proteins are specifically expressed in the taste receptor cells of the tongue and palate epithelia.
 They are organized in the genome in clusters and are genetically linked to loci that influence bitter perception in mice and humans.
 In functional expression studies, TAS2R14 responds to (−)-α-thujone, the primary neurotoxic agent in absinthe, and picrotoxin, a poison found in fishberries.
 This gene maps to the taste receptor gene cluster on chromosome 12p13.

 TAS2R14 is also expressed in the smooth muscle of human airways, along with several other bitter taste receptors.
 Their activation in these cells causes an increase in intracellular calcium ion, which in turn triggers the opening of potassium channels which hyperpolarize the membrane and cause the smooth muscle to relax.
 Hence, activation of these receptors leads to bronchodilation.

-Extra-oral roles of TAS2R14

-TAS2R14 was shown to be expressed in many tissues in the human body including the heart, thyroid, stomach, skin, urogenital, immune system, and more.